Back to the Feature: Classical 3D Features are (Almost) All You Need for 3D Anomaly Detection: An Empirical Investigation of 3D AD S

-Provided the negative results of Sec.~\ref{sec:2d_v_3d}, we are faced with a second question: "Is 3D information \textit{potentially} useful for AD\&S?".
-Although we do not give a definite answer to this question, we motivate the reason as to why the answer may be affirmative.
+Provided the results of Sec.~\ref{sec:2d_v_3d}, we are faced with a second question: ``Is 3D information \textit{potentially} useful for AD\&S$?$``.
+Below we present two cases in which 3D information is indeed useful for AD\&S.

-\textit{Ambiguous geometry.} Frequently, the geometry of an underlying object cannot be unambiguously determined by observing the 2D RGB image exclusively.
-In such cases, observing the three-dimensional shape of the object may reveal the true geometry where the 2D image could not.
-Two such examples are illustrated in the left half of Fig.~\ref{fig:rgb_v_d}.
-The top row contains RGB-only images, in the bottom row, different views of the same object are displayed, revealing the actual geometry and unmasking the anomaly.
-In the case of the cookie, the hole blends in with the rest of the chocolate chips, making it hard to visually identify the image as anomalous.
-Using the 3D information to view the object from a different angle makes it easy to spot the anomaly.
-In the potato case, when looking at the image, it is hard to infer the geometry of the dent from shadow and texture.
-However, when viewing the potato from different angles, the different texture reveals the dent.
+\textit{Ambiguous geometry.} Frequently, we are unable to determine the underlying geometry of an object by only looking at the color information of the object.
+In such cases, 3D information may reveal the true geometry.
+We present several examples of such cases in the left half of Fig.~\ref{fig:rgb_v_d}-top~row, the anomaly in each object cannot be detected from color information only.
+In the bottom row, using the 3D information, we present another view of the same objects where the anomalies are easily detected.
+In the case of the cookie\footnotemark[1], looking at the color-only image, the hole blends in with the rest of the chocolate chips, making it hard to visually identify the image as anomalous.
+Using the 3D information, we visualize the cookie from a different angle, making it easy to spot the anomaly.
+Looking at the image of the potato, it is hard to infer the geometry of the dent from shadow and texture.
+However, viewing the potato from different angles (by using the 3D information), the different texture reveals the dent.

-\textit{Background variation.} While curated datasets often contain synthetic conditions with an object centered in the frame and a clean background, the reality is seldom as simple.
-Real images contain background which is highly varying but which methods may consider anomalous and therefore trigger false positive alerts.
-Although background segmentation is not trivial in 2D, it is far easier when the 3D structure is provided.
-Particularly, the MVTec 3D-AD dataset contains test images with backgrounds that deviate from those of normal data.
-Such an example is demonstrated in Fig.~\ref{fig:preprocessing}, the background of some objects contains "wave" like patterns in the fabric, due to the dark background, these issues go undetected.
+\textit{Background variation.} Curated datasets usually contain synthetic conditions such as centered objects and clean backgrounds, but the reality is seldom so simple.
+Many methods mistakenly classify cluttered image backgrounds as anomalous.
+Although background segmentation is not trivial, it is far easier when the 3D information is provided.
+We found cases in the MVTec-3D datasets where backgrounds nuisance artifacts triggered false-positive alerts.
+We demonstrate such a case in Fig.~\ref{fig:artifact}, the background fabric contains ``wave`` like patterns which are hard to detect given the dark background color.

-\textbf{Conclusion.} Some anomalies are detectable using 3D information but are not easily detected using 2D color-only images.
-It is therefore expected that the addition of 3D information should improve AD\&S over just 2D information.